BlueByteSystemsInc/PDMShell/src/SETVAR.md

 setvar [-filePath|-search]  -variableName -value [-configNames] [-stringformat]
 ```
 ## PARAMETERS:
--`filePath`: The file to set the variable for.
+- `filePath`: The file to set the variable for.

--`variableName`: The variable to set.
+- `variableName`: The variable to set.

--`value`: The value to assign to the variable.
+- `value`: The value to assign to the variable.

--`configNames`: The configuration names to set the variable for, separated by commas.
+- `configNames`: The configuration names to set the variable for, separated by commas.

+- `clear`: Clears the variable value.
--`search`: The search operation to use.
+- `search`: The search operation to use.

+- `recursive`: When used with `search`, includes files in subfolders.
--`stringformat`: string format.
+- `stringformat`: string format.
 See remarks section.

 ## EXAMPLES:
 ```bash